blackducksoftware/detect_advisor/README.md

 # DESCRIPTION

-The `detect_advisor.py` script is designed to pre-scan a project folder to determine whether the Synopsys Detect program (see https://blackducksoftware.github.io/synopsys-detect/latest/) used for Synopsys Black Duck SCA scans can be executed (the prerequisites are met) and also to provide recommendations and advice on how to perform and optimize scanning.
+This `detect_advisor` script is designed to pre-scan a project folder to determine whether the Synopsys Detect program (see https://detect.synopsys.com/doc) used for Synopsys Black Duck SCA (and Synopsys Polaris) scans can be executed (the prerequisites are met) and also to provide recommendations and advice on how to perform and optimize scanning.

-It is available as a python script with no prerequisites except Python 3 (can be downloaded and run without dependencies), or alternatively compiled executables for Windows, Linux and Mac OS are provided in the `executables` folder for download and execution standalone.
+It is available as a python package which can be installed using Pip, or alteratively downloaded as a repository and run locally using Python3.

-The script will check the prerequisites to run Detect (including the correct version of Java) and scan the project location for files and archives, calculate the total scan size, check for project (package manager) files and package managers themselves and will also detect large duplicate files and folders.
+The script will check the prerequisites to run Detect (including the correct version of Java) and scan the project location for files and archives, calculate the total scan size, check for project (package manager) files and package managers themselves and will also detect large files, binaries and singleton JS files.

 It will expand .zip and .jar files automatically, processing recursive files (zips within zips etc.).
 Other archive types (.gz, .tar, .Z etc.) are not currently expanded by detect_advisor (although they will be expanded by Synopsys Detect).

 It will produce a set of categorized recommendations and Detect command line options to support different types of scans and other operations.

 It can optionally write a report file including the console output and other information.
-It can also create a set of `.bdignore` files (to ignore duplicate folders or those containing only binary files) in sub-folders as well as a .yml project config file containing relevant, commented-out Detect options which can be uncommented, and the .yml can be referenced using the Synopsys Detect option `--spring.profiles.active=project`.
+It can also create a .yml project config file containing relevant, commented-out Detect options which can be uncommented, and the .yml can be referenced using the Synopsys Detect option `--spring.profiles.active=project`.

-Optionslly, only critical issues (which will stop Detect from scanning at all) can be reported to the console.
+Optionally, only critical issues (which will stop Detect from scanning at all) can be reported to the console.

 An interactive mode is available which will ask a series of questions about the options to use for the advisor analysis.

 # PREREQUISITES

-Python 3 must be installed prior to using this script.
-Alternatively, compiled, standalone executables are available for Windows, Linux and Mac OS in the `executables` folder.
+Python 3.9+ must be installed prior to using this script.

+# INSTALLATION

+The package can be installed using the command `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps detect_advisor`.

+Alternatively, the repository can be cloned and the script run directly using the command `python3 detect_advisor/detect_advisor.py`.

 # USAGE

+Run the command as `detect-advisor`.

-The `detect_advisor.py` script can be invoked as follows:
+The package can be invoked as follows:

-    usage: detect_advisor [-h] [-r REPORT] [-d] [-s] [-c] [-o] [-D] [-b] [-i] [scanfolder]
+    usage: detect-advisor [-h] [-r REPORT] [-d] [-s] [-c] [-o] [-b] [-i] [scanfolder]

     Examine files/folders to determine scan recommendations